General Terms and Conditions (Consumer)

 This does not affect your legal rights, including if goods are faulty.

-If you have a La Redoute Credit Account and you choose to pay for your order using your account, your order will be added and will show on your statement.
+If you have an LR Pay account, your order will be added and will show on your statement.
 Please refer to your credit agreement for further information in relation to your account.

 Promotional codes (order codes)